yyli28/d2mr-assessment-yyli28/research-assessment.md

     1. Replaces static text with inline R references in at least 3 unique numeric contexts
     2. Replaces static text with inline R references in at least 1 character context
-    3. Ideally, uses inline R references for all data-dependent text
+    3. Ideally, uses inline R references for *all* data-dependent text

         -   [ ] Objective attempt
-        -   [ ] Unique objective attempt
         -   [ ] Objective met
         -   Grader comments: